weddingjuma/fleet-api/README.md

 ### Update Sync Function

+Only needed, if sync function has changed.

-To update the sync function (in ./SyncFunction/SyncFunction.js):
+To update the sync function (in ./SyncFunction/SyncFunction.js) for docker (docker/sync-gateway-config.json):

-    cd ./SyncFunction
+    cd docker
-    npm run production
+    ./initialize-sync-func.sh

 Restart SyncGateway in the docker.